Vinstagramx/cash-dash/readme.md

 - **Integration with Splitwise**: Integration with Splitwise enables users to sync shared bills and expenses, making it easier to manage shared finances and track individual contributions.

 - **External Account Integration**: The dashboard supports integration with external bank accounts and investment apps, allowing users to view their account balances, portfolio performance, and transaction history within the application.
+This will then update the database periodically, based on the availability or pricing plans of external APIs.

 ## Architecture